3mdeb/openpower-coreboot-docs/devnotes/isteps/15_build_STOP_images/1_host_build_stop_image.md

 			compute_vdm_threshold_pts():
 				- this copies data from #W to different structures:
 				  - vdm_vid_compare_per_quad to iv_vid_point_set (for each OP for functional quad)
+				    - although there is different data per quad, LPPB is written with quad0 data
 				  - vdm_overvolt_small_thresholds and vdm_large_extreme_thresholds to iv_threshold_set (for each OP)
 				    - split nibbles and applied Grey encoding
 				  - vdm_normal_freq_drop and vdm_normal_freq_return to iv_jump_value_set (for each OP)